cjpatton/ppm/draft-patton-multi-ppm.md

   (note that `len(inbound_messages) == SHARES`) and produces the aggregator's output share.

-    [TODO For heavy hitters, is the output parameter rquired by the verify-start algorithm, or can it be passed in to the verify-finish algorithm here?
+    [TODO For heavy hitters, is the aggregation parameter rquired by the verify-start algorithm, or can it be passed in to the verify-finish algorithm here?
 If the latter is possible, then there would be no need to wait for the collect request to start validating inputs.]

 Associated types: